Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Abstract

 \section{Abstract}

 We consider a contextual online learning (multi-armed bandit) problem with high-dimensional covariate $\bm{x}$ and decision $\bm{y}$.
 The reward function to learn, $f(\bm{x},\bm{y})$, does not have a particular parametric form.
-The literature has shown that the optimal regret is $\tilde{O}(T^{(d_x+d_y+1)/(d_x+d_y+2)})$, where $d_x$ and $d_y$ are the dimensions of $\bm x$ and $\bm y$, and thus it suffers from the curse of dimensionality.
+The literature has shown that the optimal regret is $\tilde{O}(T^{(d_x\!+\!d_y\!+\!1)/(d_x\!+\!d_y\!+\!2)})$, where $d_x$ and $d_y$ are the dimensions of $\bm x$ and $\bm y$, and thus it suffers from the curse of dimensionality.
 In many applications, only a small subset of variables in the covariate affect the value of $f$, which is referred to as \textit{sparsity} in statistics.
 To take advantage of the sparsity structure of the covariate, we propose a variable selection algorithm called \textit{BV-LASSO}, which incorporates novel ideas such as binning and voting to apply LASSO to nonparametric settings.
-Our algorithm achieves the regret $\tilde{O}(T^{(d_x^*+d_y+1)/(d_x^*+d_y+2)})$, where $d_x^*$ is the effective covariate dimension.
+Using it as a subroutine, we can achieve the regret $\tilde{O}(T^{(d_x^*\!+\!d_y\!+\!1)/(d_x^*\!+\!d_y\!+\!2)})$, where $d_x^*$ is the effective covariate dimension.
 The regret matches the optimal regret when the covariate is $d^*_x$-dimensional and thus cannot be improved.
 Our algorithm may serve as a general recipe to achieve dimension reduction via variable selection in nonparametric settings.